P\'olya urn with memory kernel and asymptotic behaviours of autocorrelation function

 \section{Stochastic differential equation}

-We study the P\'{o}lya urn with memory kernel using the SDE.
+We study the P\'{o}lya urn with memory kernel using the method of stochastic approximation \cite{Gardiner:2009,Renlund:2010}.
 We start from the exponential decay memory kernel model.
 For the reader's convenience, we summarize the results of the analysis of the original P\'{o}lya urn using the SDE in Appendix A.